keith-E/Porky/README.md

 * [TensorFlow Object Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
 * [List of Supported Models for the MYRIAD (NCS2) Plugin](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_supported_plugins_MYRIAD.html)

 This project uses the [ssd_mobilenet_v2_coco](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz) model.
-It's not listed as an officially supported Myriad model (which I learned after the fact), but I was lucky in the case that it actually worked for my use case.
+It's not listed as an officially supported Myriad model (which I learned after the fact), but I was lucky in the case that it actually worked with the Myriad plugin.

 ### Deploy the TensorFlow Training Session
 If you have access to a capable GPU, I suggest performing Machine Learning locally.
 However, if you're like me and don't have immediate access to a capable GPU, you can use a cloud compute service to perform your Machine Learning for you.
 For this project, I used the Google Cloud Platform to perform the TensorFlow training.